 ________________________

-Swim - last week I had a little bit of a breakthrough in the water.
+________________________Swim - last week I had a little bit of a breakthrough in the water.
 I was pretty excited about it......but then, this week didn't back it up by finding a way to get in the water.
 The good news is - I know how close I am - just need to nail it down some.

 Bike - solid week - largest volume week so far - but not yet where I need to be.
 Although at this exact moment my legs have some jelly-like qualities, they've been feeling strong